postmanlabs/labs-docs/src/pages/docs/postman/collaboration/adding-private-network.md

 #### Guidelines

-To keep your APIs secure, you will have to make sure that every member of your team has viewing permission for the API you want to add.
+To keep your APIs secure, you cannot add an API to the network unless all team members have view access to it.
 APIs submitted to the private API network without all team members having view access will not be permitted to add.
 Learn more about team [roles and permissions](/docs/postman/collaboration/roles-and-permissions/).

 > View access is the minimum permission you need to grant your teammates to be able to add to the network.
 You can choose to give members of your team edit access.

 ## Discovering and consuming private APIs

-You can find the APIs that your team has added to the private API network by browsing through your team's private API space on the [Dashboard](go.postman.co).
+You can find the APIs that your team has added to the private API network by browsing through your team's private API space on the [Dashboard](https://go.postman.co).

 > Only the private APIs for the teams associated with your login credentials will be visible to you.

-Sign in to the [Dashboard](go.postman.co) and click **API Network** at the top.
+Sign in to the [Dashboard](https://go.postman.co) and click **API Network** at the top.

-> Open your browser to sign in to the [Dashboard](go.postman.co).
+> Open your browser to sign in to the [Dashboard](https://go.postman.co).

 ![Nav bar](https://assets.postman.com/postman-docs/Network+in+nav+bar.jpg)